HasanAhmadQ7/redshift_sparkify/README.md

 ### 2.3 Distribution and sort keys:

-Since we expect the usage of our database to include a lot joins between the dimension tables and the fact table.
+Since we expect the usage of our database to include a lot of joins between the dimension tables and the fact table.
 And since the sizes of our dimension tables are small compared to our cluster size (640 GB), we chose an ALL distribution style for all the dimension tables.
 This will allow our users to have